writepython/slate/source/index.html.md

 }
 ```

 This endpoint retrieves a list of area IDs for a particular type of geographical area.
-You can use these area IDs to query the getPriceIndex endpoint and other geographical area based endpoints.
+You can use these area IDs to query the getPriceIndex endpoint, the getPriceIndexRelativeChange endpoint and any other geographical area based endpoints.

 ### HTTP Request